Colon-Bench: An Agentic Workflow for Scalable Dense Lesion Annotation in Full-Procedure Colonoscopy Videos: Methodology

 \subsection{Agentic Workflow for Colonoscopy Annotation}

-\mysection{Automatic annotations with quality control} As illustrated in Fig.~\ref{fig:pullfigure}, our dense colonoscopy annotations were constructed by applying a multi-stage agentic pipeline to 60 video sequences from the REAL-COLON dataset \cite{biffi2024realcolon}.
-As detailed in Table~\ref{tab:pipeline_master}, an initial vision-language model identified 1,325 candidate lesion windows (22.97 hours).
-Successive verification filtering agent, bounding-box tracking, cued AI confirmation agent (using an overlay of the box on the lesion as cues), and a final human review progressively filtered this set to isolate high-quality detections.
-By observing the dataset state at each stage (Table~\ref{tab:pipeline_master}), we demonstrate that automated AI stages provide the principal filtering gains on the surrogate polyp labels of REAL-COLON \cite{biffi2024realcolon} (polyps are one type of lesion in \methodname, but act as a quality control).
-Initial video verification followed by EdgeTAM \cite{zhou2025edgetam} tracking (efficient SAM-based tracking and segmentation) and AI confirmation simultaneously established the spatial annotations (yielding over 314k initial bounding boxes) and radically pruned weak temporal boundaries.
-The recent success of the Gemini-3 vision model for medical domains \cite{bose2026multi} has prompted the use of Gemini-3 as one tool in the annotation pipeline.
-For proposals, video verification agents, and bounding boxes, Gemini-2.5-flash-lite, Gemini-3-pro, and Gemini-3-flash were used, respectively, balancing performance and cost (Table~\ref{tab:combined_results}).
+\mysection{Automatic annotations with quality control} As illustrated in Fig.~\ref{fig:pullfigure}, we built dense colonoscopy annotations by applying a multi-stage agentic pipeline to 60 REAL-COLON videos \cite{biffi2024realcolon}.
+An initial vision-language model proposed 1,325 candidate lesion windows (22.97 hours), which were progressively refined by verification filtering, EdgeTAM \cite{zhou2025edgetam} bounding-box tracking, cued AI confirmation using lesion-box overlays, and final human review (Table~\ref{tab:pipeline_master}).
+Tracking and AI confirmation produced the spatial annotations (over 314k initial bounding boxes) while pruning weak temporal boundaries.
+Stage-wise evaluation on REAL-COLON surrogate polyp labels shows that the automated AI stages provide the main precision, F1, and specificity gains; because many \methodname categories (ulcers, bleeding, angiectasia, etc.) are absent from REAL-COLON, these labels serve as quality control rather than exhaustive recall targets.
+Motivated by Gemini-3's recent medical-domain performance \cite{bose2026multi}, we used Gemini-2.5-flash-lite for proposals, Gemini-3-pro for video verification, and Gemini-3-flash for bounding boxes, balancing performance and cost (Table~\ref{tab:combined_results}).

 \mysection{Human review} Human review served as the final quality gate.
 To enable efficient review at scale, the pipeline pre-rendered short clips with spatial overlays into an interactive web interface.
 A reviewing physician rejected only 69 of the 597 presented windows (11.6\%), demonstrating strong agreement with the AI filters.
 Ultimately, the pipeline retained 528 curated windows (39.8\% retention) spanning 464,035 frames.
 The final dataset yields a dense, multi-modal benchmark comprising 300,132 bounding boxes, 213,067 segmentation masks, and over 133k words of verified clinical text (averaging 252.4 words per window).